LindaEng/SWE-2.0-WORKSHOPS/FRONTEND/2-REACT-CLASS-COMPONENTS/ReadMe.md

 //1.
 Counter with an increment + decrement button, the counter value can be another component

 //2.
 To-do list where you type in a text field, and the task will render on the screen

+1. create a new class component in a separte file.

+2. pay attention to the synax

+3. exporting / importing correctly

+4. Practice state in class components
+    - how to access state within the class component -> rendering from state
+    - practice updating state

+5. Practice passing down props from one class component to:
+    - another class component
+    - functional component